angular-slider/angularjs-slider/README.md

 > Model for high value slider.
 Providing both _rz-slider-model_ and _rz-slider-high_ will render range slider.

+**rz-slider-tpl-url**

+> If for some reason you need to use a custom template, you can do so by providing a template URL to the `rz-slider-tpl-url` attribute.
+The default template is [this one](https://github.com/angular-slider/angularjs-slider/blob/master/src/rzSliderTpl.html).

 **rz-slider-options**

 > An object with all the other options of the slider.
 Each option can be updated at runtime and the slider will automatically be re-rendered.